weecology/BOEM/README.md

-# ML Pipeline Project
+# Bird Detection Pipeline

-A modular machine learning pipeline for data processing, model training, evaluation, and deployment with pre-annotation prediction capabilities for Bureau of Ocean Energy Management (BOEM) data.
+A machine learning pipeline for detecting and annotating birds in aerial imagery.

 ## Project Structure